Valiant Hearts: The Great War: Coming Home

 With her duties in Sainte-Menehould finished, Anna heads to her next assignment in Vimy to train British medics.
 At the British camp, George is alerted by Walt of the presence of a German spy, and they follow the spy through an underground tunnel to the German lines.
 George manages to recover the intelligence the spy had stolen, and then escapes by stealing a German plane.
 On the way back to British lines, George catches sight of and takes a picture of the movement of large amounts of German troops and passes the information on when he lands back at base.

-In 1918, Russia withdraws from the war with the signing of the Treaty of Brest-Litovsk, allowing Germany to concentrate its forces for the German spring offensive, attacking the Entente lines in a massive assault.
+In 1918, Russia withdraws from the war with the signing of the Treaty of Brest-Litovsk, allowing Germany to concentrate its forces for the German spring offensive, attacking the Allied lines in a massive assault.
 James is caught up in the fighting, and he and his unit are able to repel the Germans with heavy losses.
-Their determined defense would earn the Hellfighters their nickname, and they are invited to Paris to perform a jazz concert, though that does not erase James' memories of the horrors he had witnessed on the frontlines.
+Their determined defence would earn the Hellfighters their nickname, and they are invited to Paris to perform a jazz concert, though that does not erase James' memories of the horrors he had witnessed on the frontlines.
 At sea, Ernst hears of mass mutinies among German naval crews and is inspired to sabotage his U-boat's torpedoes.
-He is caught in the act, but the U-boat is sunk by the Royal Navy.
+He is caught in the act, but the U-boat is sunk by the British Navy.
 Ernst manages to escape but is captured by the British as a prisoner of war.
-Back on land, the failure of the spring offensive leaves German forces vulnerable, and the Entente embarks on the Meuse-Argonne Offensive.
+Back on land, the failure of the spring offensive leaves German forces vulnerable, and the Allies embark on the Meuse–Argonne offensive.
 During the fighting, Freddie is gravely wounded protecting James from an artillery blast, and George airlifts him to a field hospital where Anna treats him.
 James continues to lead the attack.

 After treating Freddie, Anna receives word that Germany has agreed to sign an armistice, and she rings a church bell to notify both sides to cease hostilities.
 With the war over, Freddie and Anna decide to travel to America, having fallen in love with each other.
 George's exploits finally earn him the respect of his fellow RAF pilots.
 James decides to stay in France to help clean up the battlefields and reunites with Ernst, who is now in a POW work detail.
 However, James receives a letter from Anna and is distraught to hear that Freddie was killed after getting into a confrontation with a pair of racist thugs.
 Saddened at the loss of his brother, James fulfills his promise to Ernst as they play a solemn song together to mourn Freddie.